finos/secure-electron-adapter/README.md

 ## Usage example

-See the sea-quick-start for example usage.
+See [sea-quick-start](https://github.com/finos/sea-quick-start) for example usage.

 ### To debug: